 3. Release the blade from the wiper arm

-At the middle of the wiper blade you will find a holder-clip that you will have to push in order to release the wiper blade from the arm.
+In the middle of the wiper blade, you will find a holder-clip that you will have to push in order to release the wiper blade from the arm.

 After that, pull down the center of the blade to clear the plastic clip completely from the wiper arm.